OpenEvalProject/evals/manuscripts/elife-88929/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02e16g702 Laboratory of Biomolecular Science and Center for Research and Education on Drug Discovery, Faculty of Pharmaceutical Sciences, Hokkaido University Sapporo Japan
+1. Laboratory of Biomolecular Science and Center for Research and Education on Drug Discovery, Faculty of Pharmaceutical Sciences, Hokkaido University Sapporo Japan ([ROR:02e16g702](https://ror.org/02e16g702))
-2. https://ror.org/02e16g702 Division of Pathogen Structure, Research Center for Zoonosis Control, Hokkaido University Sapporo Japan
+2. Division of Pathogen Structure, Research Center for Zoonosis Control, Hokkaido University Sapporo Japan ([ROR:02e16g702](https://ror.org/02e16g702))
-3. https://ror.org/00p4k0j84 Medical Institute of Bioregulation, Kyushu University Fukuoka Japan
+3. Medical Institute of Bioregulation, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))
-4. https://ror.org/00p4k0j84 Department of Virology, Faculty of Medicine, Kyushu University Fukuoka Japan
+4. Department of Virology, Faculty of Medicine, Kyushu University Fukuoka Japan ([ROR:00p4k0j84](https://ror.org/00p4k0j84))
-5. https://ror.org/044vy1d05 Institute for Enzyme Research, University of Tokushima Tokushima Japan
+5. Institute for Enzyme Research, University of Tokushima Tokushima Japan ([ROR:044vy1d05](https://ror.org/044vy1d05))
-6. https://ror.org/057zh3y96 Department of Microbiology, Graduate School of Medicine and Faculty of Medicine, The University of Tokyo Tokyo Japan
+6. Department of Microbiology, Graduate School of Medicine and Faculty of Medicine, The University of Tokyo Tokyo Japan ([ROR:057zh3y96](https://ror.org/057zh3y96))
-7. https://ror.org/02e16g702 Global Station for Biosurfaces and Drug Discovery, Hokkaido University Sapporo Japan
+7. Global Station for Biosurfaces and Drug Discovery, Hokkaido University Sapporo Japan ([ROR:02e16g702](https://ror.org/02e16g702))
-8. https://ror.org/02e16g702 Institute for Vaccine Research and Development (HU-IVReD), Hokkaido University Sapporo Japan
+8. Institute for Vaccine Research and Development (HU-IVReD), Hokkaido University Sapporo Japan ([ROR:02e16g702](https://ror.org/02e16g702))
-9. https://ror.org/00097mb19 Core Research for Evolutional Science and Technology, Japan Science and Technology Agency Saitama Japan
+9. Core Research for Evolutional Science and Technology, Japan Science and Technology Agency Saitama Japan ([ROR:00097mb19](https://ror.org/00097mb19))

 † Corresponding author

 ## Abstract

 Canine distemper virus (CDV) belongs to morbillivirus, including measles virus (MeV) and rinderpest virus, which causes serious immunological and neurological disorders in carnivores, including dogs and rhesus monkeys, as recently reported, but their vaccines are highly effective.
 The attachment glycoprotein hemagglutinin (CDV-H) at the CDV surface utilizes signaling lymphocyte activation molecule (SLAM) and Nectin-4 (also called poliovirus-receptor-like-4; PVRL4) as entry receptors.
 Although fusion models have been proposed, the molecular mechanism of morbillivirus fusion entry is poorly understood.
 Here, we determined the crystal structure of the globular head domain of CDV-H vaccine strain at 3.2 Å resolution, revealing that CDV-H exhibits a highly tilted homodimeric form with a six-bladed β-propeller fold.
 While the predicted Nectin-4-binding site is well conserved with that of MeV-H, that of SLAM is similar but partially different, which is expected to contribute to host specificity.
-Five N -linked sugars covered a broad area of the CDV-H surface to expose receptor-binding sites only, supporting the effective production of neutralizing antibodies.
+Five N-linked sugars covered a broad area of the CDV-H surface to expose receptor-binding sites only, supporting the effective production of neutralizing antibodies.
 These features are common to MeV-H, although the glycosylation sites are completely different.
 Furthermore, real-time observation using high-speed atomic force microscopy revealed highly mobile features of the CDV-H dimeric head via the connector region.
 These results suggest that sugar-shielded tilted homodimeric structure and dynamic conformational changes are common characteristics of morbilliviruses and ensure effective fusion entry and vaccination.

 ## Introduction